Enabling IPv6 on AWS EC2: Setup and Troubleshooting

 3. Enable IPv6 in AWS Console

-- Add route:
+- Add a route:

 4. Instance-Level Configuration

-4.1 Check IPv6 Address
+4.1 Assign IPv6 Address

 ip -6 addr show

-4.3 Check Kernel IPv6 Status
+4.3 Check Kernel IPv6 Support

 cat /proc/sys/net/ipv6/conf/all/disable_ipv6